There is no built-in way to pause execution in javascript such

 form.
 Web browsers are designed for event driven programming and

-only provide the setTimeout
+only provide the setTimeout and setInterval functions

 to facilitate timed delays.
-The delay before calling getSnork
+The delay before calling getSnork may

-exceed the second parameter to setTimeout
+exceed the second parameter to setTimeout and setInterval

 due to implementation differences among browsers.

-To call the function getSnork
+To call the function getSnork, approximately 10 seconds

-completes, you would do this:
+after the function getMoomin() completes, you would do this:

 getMoomin(); setTimeout(getSnork, 10000);

-Script execution is not stopped, and adding getSnufkin()
+Script execution is not stopped, and adding getSnufkin() after the

-line would immediately execute the function getSnufkin
+setTimeout line would immediately execute the function getSnufkin

-before getSnork
+before getSnork.

 Achieving delays through running a loop of some sort for a pre-defined period is a bad strategy, as that will inhibit whatever was supposed to be happening during the delay, including blocking user interation.